What Do I Do if I Cannot Pay my Loans?

-During periods of deferment and for three consecutive years during IBR and PAYE, the government will pay the interest on the subsidized portion of your debt; that’s the 8,500 you borrowed each year of Law School.
-You will be responsible for the interest accruing on all other loans.
+During IBR and PAYE, the government will pay the interest on the subsidized portion of your debt for three consecutive years if your payments do not cover that interest.
+You will be responsible for the interest accruing on all other unsubsidized loans.

 If all else fails, request forbearance.
 During periods of forbearance, you will be responsible for the interest that accrues on your entire debt.
 Federal loan borrowers are eligible for a maximum of three years of forbearance.